Aligning Vision to Action for Tennessee’s Young Children and Their Families

 - Sean Lee, President | Porter Leath

-Investing in Educators: Tackling Compensation and Retention
+Investing in Early Educators: Tackling Compensation and Retention

 Competitive compensation is key to recruiting and retaining a skilled early educator workforce.
 This session will highlight Tennessee’s innovative approaches, including providing free child care for the child care workforce and the WAGE$ program, which supplements pay and rewards educational advancement.
 We’ll examine how these solutions—and additional policy strategies—can strengthen the workforce while making child care a more sustainable career.